tencent cloud

 In UGSV playback scenarios, the preloading feature contributes to a smooth viewing experience: When a video is being played, you can load the next video to be played back on the backend.
 When a user switches to the next video, it will already be loaded and can be played back immediately.

 Video preloading can deliver an instant playback effect but has certain performance overheads.
+It will occupy download bandwidth and thread resources.
+It is recommended that the number of concurrent video pre-playbacks be controlled within 3.
 If your business needs to preload many videos, we recommend you use this feature together with video predownloading.

 This is how seamless switch works in video playback.
 You can use setAutoPlay in TXVodPlayer to implement the feature as follows: